cambiegroup/flowchem/docs/user-guides/explanation/conf_file.md

 1. Make your changes in the TOML file.
 2. Save the file with a `.toml` extension.
-3. FlowChem will use this configuration to connect to and manage the devices.
+3. Flowchem will use this configuration to connect to and manage the devices.

 For detailed information on supported devices and their specific configuration options, refer to the [device configuration guides](../reference/devices/supported_devices.md).

-This user-friendly approach allows for quick adjustments to your FlowChem setup, enabling efficient management of various devices without the need for complex programming or system changes.
+This user-friendly approach allows for quick adjustments to your flowchem setup, enabling efficient management of various devices without the need for complex programming or system changes.